 Yes.
 Placing your radio in a cabinet, bookcase, near walls/counters or other hard surfaces will artificially inflate the bass.
 Some users have reported that placing several layers of tissue beneath the port reduces bass.
 Placement can also affect reception.

 Yes.
-However, in order to convert the low-volume and equalized phono level into the standard-volume line level, you will need a phono preamplifier.
+However, you will need to assertain if your turn table has a built in preamplifier or not.
+If it doesn not you will need to purchase a phono preamplifier to convert the low-volume and equalized phono level into the standard-volume line level.
 Phono preamplifiers are available at most electronics stores.

 Yes.
 Just make sure that you connect the positive and negative terminals of the battery to the correct terminals on your Tivoli Audio product.
 Appropriate connectors are available at electronics parts stores.
 All Tivoli Audio products with a 12 Volt DC input use the center pin for the positive connection from your battery.